telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 ### Virtual Scrolling

 Virtual scrolling is an alternative to paging.
-When enabled, the Grid will load data from the remote data source as the user scrolls vertically.
-Note that horizontal scrolling is not virtualized.
+When enabled, the Grid loads data from the remote data source as the user scrolls vertically.

-> **Important**
->
-> Either enable virtual scrolling, or paging.
-Do not apply both features at the same time.
+###### Example

+    $("#grid").kendoGrid({
+        scrollable: {
+            virtual: true
+        },
+        // other configuration
+    });

-When you apply virtual scrolling, the HTML output is a little different as compared to the standard scrolling functionality, as shown below.
+When virtual scrolling is applied, the HTML output is different than the standard scrolling functionality.

 ###### Example